top of page

 Life or death | Published January 2014

 It has been some years since I read Life or death and I really should re-read it.
 I am writing this review from memory and from reflecting on a bunch of Goodreads community reviews.
+It's the only novel Robotham has written to date that is set in the US.
+It has quite a different tone to his other standalone books.

 The story unfolds at a cracking pace, as Audie reflects on the past while being chased by the FBI and the bad guys.
 I was captivated by the story from the very first page and Robotham kept me guessing throughout.

-Like Sami in Bombproof, I absolutely adored Audie, and I was rooting for him the whole way through the book.
 The story is a wild ride, with lots of actions and twists and turns.
 It's hard to say anything too much about the plot without giving it away; suffice to say, the story is so clever that it had me marvelling at its layers and construction.
-Trust me and go read the book for yourself.
-It's a powerful example of Robotham's storytelling skills that almost made me cheer when I got to the end of the book.
-Bravo, Michael Robotham!

 Rating: ⭐⭐⭐⭐⭐